Monogramm/docker-dolibarr/README.md

 Docker image for Dolibarr.

-Provides full database configuration, LDAP support, debug configuration and HTTPS enforcer (SSL must be provided by reverse proxy), handles upgrades, and so on...
+Provides full database configuration, production mode, HTTPS enforcer (SSL must be provided by reverse proxy), handles upgrades, and so on...

 ## What is Dolibarr ?